jhoyla/draft-jhoyla-tls-extended-key-schedule/draft-jhoyla-tls-extended-key-schedule.md

 Applications which make use of additional key schedule inputs MUST define an extension that negotiates the content and type of that input.
 This input MUST be framed in a KeyScheduleSecret struct, as defined in {{structure}}.
-Applications must take care that the negotiation of the content of the secret inputs unambiguously defines a single input.
+Applications must take care that any negotiation that takes place unambiguously agrees a secret.
+It must be impossible, even under adversarial conditions, that a client and server agree on the transcript of the negotiation, but disagree on the secret that was negotiated.

 # Key Schedule Extension Structure {#structure}